What is PIP?

 - The Mobility component – intended to act as a contribution to the extra costs disabled people face in their day-to-day lives related to mobility.

 The DWP has special arrangements for people who have a terminal illness and whose life expectancy is less than six months.
-These assessments are fast tracked and do not require a face-to-face assessment.
+These assessments are fast tracked and do not require a telephone or face-to-face assessment.

 The Assessment Process